mainak55512/container/README.md

 # Simple C Vector Container

 This library provides a simple, generic dynamic array implementation (similar to `std::vector` in C++) for C, utilizing a single header file and **C preprocessor macros** to offer a type-safe interface.
-It allows you to create resizable arrays of any data type (`int`, `char*`, `structs`, etc.) without requiring explicit manual memory management for the underlying data block and is compatible with c89 hence no compiler extension required.
+It allows you to create resizable arrays of any data type (`int`, `char*`, `structs`, etc.) without requiring explicit manual memory management for the underlying data block.

 ---